snehil002/Horse-Tree/README.md

 If the Horse is hit by the Trees, the game ends.
 If the Horse stays unhit, the user gets points.
 This score increases with time.

 There is an end to this game and there is a prize
 for the winner.

+This is not a Course or a Team project.
+This is
+an Individual Project.

 ## Pre-requisite Knowledge
 Every animation or video is a series of images.